 In addition to our on-campus program, we also offer the unique opportunity to undertake coursework degrees through a combination of supported distance learning and short trips to Sydney for intensive on-site learning.

-Students can also participate in the many other activities of the Centre and are given the opportunity to gain volunteer and work experience with other organisations in Sydney.
-Such activities include organising and presenting public seminars; contributing to publications including the Centre’s biannual newsletter PeaceWrites; interning with the Sydney Peace Foundation that awards the annual Sydney Peace Prize; and getting involved in research and advocacy project such as the West Papua Project and international networks such as the Global Action to Prevent War.
+Students can also participate in the many other activities of the Centre through seminars and special events and are given the opportunity to gain volunteer and work experience with the Department and with other organisations in Sydney.
+Such activities include organising and presenting public seminars; contributing to publications including the Department’s biannual newsletter PeaceWrites; interning with our sister organisation, the Sydney Peace Foundation, which awards the annual Sydney Peace Prize; and getting involved in research and advocacy project such as the West Papua Project and international networks such as the Global Action to Prevent War.